cs50nestm/cs50labs/arrays/README.md

 ## Strings

 Arrays in C can store values of any data type, as long as all elements in the array are of the same type.
-In fact, a string in C is really an array of chars.
+In fact, a **string** in C is really an **array of chars**.

 When we declare a string in C as in